Network construction: A learning framework through localizing principal eigenvector: Introduction

-It has been demonstrated that network properties such as the presence of hub, the existence of dense subgraph, or a power-law degree distribution may lead to the localization of the PEV \cite{MZN2014, Goltsev_prl2012}.
-However, the questions which arise are; \begin{itemize} \item[a.]
-How can one gradually localize the PEV behavior and construct the network structure accordingly? \item[b.]
-What does particular architecture of the optimized network correspond to a highly localized PEV? \end{itemize} In this study, we develop a general framework based on the evolution of networks with the edge rewiring to construct network when PEV of the adjacency matrix goes from the delocalized to the highly localized state.
-We devise three different algorithms which use the random edge sampling (Hub-based, Monte-Carlo based, and simulated annealing based) to find out the network structure.
-Moreover, we find that the optimized network concerning the highly localized PEV has a distinctive architecture.
+It has been demonstrated that few structural features of networks, such as the presence of a hub node, the existence of dense subgraphs, or a power-law degree distribution may lead to the localization of the PEV \cite{MZN2014},\cite{Goltsev_prl2012}.
+However, the questions which still need investigation and dealt with in this article are; \begin{itemize} \item[a.]
+Starting with a network having a delocalized PEV, how can one gradually localize the PEV behavior and construct the corresponding network structures? \item[b.]
+What is the particular architecture of the optimized network corresponding to a highly localized PEV? \end{itemize} Here, we develop a general framework to evolve a network structure based on rewiring its edges as the PEV of the corresponding adjacency matrix goes from the delocalized to the highly localized state.
+We devise three different algorithms which use random edge sampling (Hub-based, Monte-Carlo-based, and simulated annealing based) to find out the final network structure.
+Moreover, we show that the optimized network concerning the highly localized PEV has a distinctive architecture.

-We organize the article as follows: section 2 describes related work on the eigenvector localization.
+The article is organized as follows: Section 2 motivates to study PEV localization.
 Section 3, contains the notations and definitions used in the later discussion.
-Also, it includes a brief explanation and formulation of the optimization procedure used in our work.
-Section 4 illustrates various algorithms on edge rewiring based optimization in details.
-Finally, in section 5, we summarize the current study and discuss the open problems for further investigations.
+Also, it includes a brief explanation and formulation of our work.
+Section 4, illustrates various algorithms on edge rewiring-based optimization in detail.
+Finally, section 5, summarizes the current study and discusses the open problems for further investigations.